The University of Chicago Medicine

 Director, Breast Oncology Program

-The study, which will ultimately enroll 201 patients, is anticipated to open in late 2021.
-It will assess the ability of the AR-targeting enzalutamide, or enzalutamide in combination with GR-targeting mifepristone, to extend progression free survival when compared with chemotherapy.
+The study will ultimately enroll 201 patients.
+It will assess the ability of the AR-targeting enzalutamide alone or in combination with a GR-targeting agent, mifepristone, to extend progression free survival when compared with chemotherapy.

 Rita Nanda, MD, is an associate professor of medicine and director of the breast medical oncology program at The University of Chicago.
 Her research interests include identifying new treatments for breast cancer, with a focus on triple-negative disease.
 She leads the University of Chicago’s clinical and translational breast cancer research efforts and serves as a principal investigator for the Translational Breast Cancer Research Consortium (TBCRC) and the ISPY2 Clinical Trial Network.